lyteword/chspurgeon-tod/volume-5/psalm-104.md

 —John Barton, in "The Book of Psalms in English Verse: a New *Testament Paraphrase, "* 1871.

 **Verse 6.** "Stood, ""fled, ""hasted away."
 The words of the psalm put the original wondrous process graphically before the eye.
 The change of tense, too, from past to present, in verses 6, 7, 8, is expressive, and paints the scene in its progress.
 In ver.
 6 *"stood"* should be STAND: in ver.
-7 *"fled"* should be FLEE: and *"hasted away"* should be HASTE AWAY, as in the P.B.V. *"The Speaker's Commentary."*
+7 *"fled"* should be FLEE: and *"hasted away"* should be HASTE AWAY, as in the P. B. V. *"The Speaker's Commentary."*

 **Verse 7.** *At thy rebuke they fled.* The famous description of Virgil comes to mind, who introduces Neptune as sternly rebuking the winds for daring without his consent to embroil earth and heaven, and raise such huge mountain-waves: then swifter than the word is spoken, he calms the swollen seas, scatters the gathered clouds, and brings back the sun. *Lorinus.*